RasaHQ/rasa/docs/nlu/components.rst

     single semantic vector space.
 We use the dot-product loss to maximize the similarity with the target label and minimize similarities with negative samples.

+    If you want to learn more about the model, please take a look at our `videos <https://www.youtube.com/playlist?list=PL75e0qA87dlG-za8eLI6t0_Pbxafk-cxb>`__ where we explain the model architecture in detail.

     .. note:: If during prediction time a message contains **only** words unseen during training and no Out-Of-Vacabulary preprocessor was used, an empty intent ``None`` is predicted with confidence ``0.0``.
 This might happen if you only use the :ref:`CountVectorsFeaturizer` with a ``word`` analyzer